acallaris/acallaris/README.md

 <p align="center">
   <img src="https://komarev.com/ghpvc/?username=acallaris" />
 </p>
-Hello there, I'm [@acallrais](https://github.com/acallrais 'acallris on GitHub').
+Hello there, I'm acallaris.
 Nice to meet you

 ### About me
 I'm a developer from South East Asia.
 I mostly do WebAssembly, Rust and JavaScript.
 My dream is to become a game developer